MARC Train: Operations

 The Penn Line is the only line with weekend service, having 18 trains on Saturdays and 12 on Sundays.
 Service is reduced or suspended on certain federal holidays.

 All MARC trains operate in push–pull mode.
 The cab car is typically on the end of the train closest to Washington; on trains with diesel locomotives, this arrangement keeps exhaust further away from Union Station's terminal.
-Train lengths vary from the 3–5 cars to 10 cars on Penn Line rush hour trains.
-Shorter trains typically consist of all single level or all bilevel passenger cars while longer trains may have a combination.
+Train lengths vary from 3 to 5 cars to 10 cars on Penn Line rush-hour trains.
+Shorter trains typically consist either of single-level or bilevel passenger cars while longer trains may have a combination.

-The MTA contracts out operations and maintenance of MARC trains to Amtrak for the Penn Line and Alstom for the Brunswick Line and Camden Line.
+The MTA pays Amtrak to operate and maintain MARC trains on the Penn Line and Alstom on the Brunswick Line and Camden Line.

 Penn Line

 The Penn Line is a 77 mi line that runs along the far southern leg of Amtrak's Northeast Corridor between Washington, D.C., and Perryville, Maryland, via Baltimore Penn Station.
 Most trains operate along a 39 mi stretch between Washington and Baltimore Penn, with limited service to Martin State Airport and Perryville.
-It is the fastest commuter rail line in North America, with equipment capable of operating at speeds up to 125 mph.
+It is the fastest commuter rail line in North America, with equipment capable of operating up to 125 mph.
 Descended from Washington–Baltimore commuter routes operated by the Pennsylvania Railroad, it is by far the busiest MARC line, with almost twice as many trains and twice as many passengers as the other two lines combined.
 The Penn Line is the only electrified MARC line, and its only line that operates on weekends.

 Camden Line

 The Camden Line is a 39 mi line that runs on CSX-owned tracks between Washington, D.C., and Camden Station in Baltimore.
 It is descended from B&O commuter routes running between Washington and Baltimore.
 The B&O began operating over portions of this route in 1830, making it one of the oldest passenger rail lines in the U.S. still in operation.
+Beginning on September 28, 2026, one weekday round trip will operate between and Camden Station via the Brunswick and Camden lines.